 POST Message Description 1880 A Plug and Play adapter has requested a hardware interrupt that is not available.
-Action: 1.
-Make sure that all ISA legacy adapters are set correctly in the Configuration/Setup Utility Program.
+Action: Make sure that all ISA legacy adapters are set correctly in the Configuration/Setup Utility Program.
 If the hardware interrupt settings are not correct, change and save the settings.
 Setting the resources used by ISA legacy adapters to ISA Resource enables the Plug and Play function to configure around the legacy adapters.
-For background information on PCI, ISA, Plug and Play, and legacy adapters, see "Adapter Configuration" on page 69.
+For background information on PCI, ISA, Plug and Play, and legacy adapters, see "Adapter Configuration" on page 67.
 For information about required interrupt resource settings for ISA legacy adapters, see the documentation supplied with these adapters.
-For more information, see Chapter 5, "Using the Configuration/Setup Utility Program" on page 29.
+For more information, see Chapter 5, "Using the Configuration/Setup Utility Program" on page 27.
 Make sure that switches on all ISA legacy adapters are set correctly.
 For information about switch settings, see the documentation supplied with the ISA legacy adapters.
 3. If all hardware interrupts are being used by ISA legacy adapters, you might need to remove an ISA legacy adapter to make an interrupt available to the Plug and Play adapter you want to install.
-For instructions on removing adapters, see "Working with Adapters" on page 68.
+For instructions on removing adapters, see "Working with Adapters" on page 66.
 Note: If you remove an ISA legacy adapter, set the hardware interrupt used by the removed adapter to Available before installing another adapter.
-4. If you have other PCI or Plug and Play adapters installed, you might need to remove one of these adapters to make an interrupt available to the Plug and Play adapter you want to install.
-If the problem cannot be corrected, have the computer serviced.
+4. If you have other PCI or Plug and Play adapters installed, you might need to remove one of these adapters to make an install.

+interrupt available to the Plug and Play adapter you want to

-POST Message Description 1881 A Plug and Play adapter has requested memory resources that are not available.
-Action: Make sure that all ISA legacy adapters are set correctly in the Configuration/Setup Utility Program.
+POST Description Message 1881 A Plug and Play adapter has requested memory resources that are not available.
+Action: 1.
+Make sure that all ISA legacy adapters are set correctly in the Configuration/Setup Utility Program.
 If the memory resource settings are not correct, change and save the settings.
 Setting the resources used by ISA legacy adapters to ISA Resource enables the Plug and Play function to configure around the legacy adapters.
-For background information on PCI, ISA, Plug and Play, and legacy adapters, see "Adapter Configuration" on page 69.
+For background information on PCI, ISA, Plug and Play, and legacy adapters, see "Adapter Configuration" on page 67.
 For information about required memory resource settings for ISA legacy adapters, see the documentation supplied with these adapters.
-For more information, see Chapter 5, "Using the Configuration/Setup Utility Program" on page 29.
-Make sure that switches on all ISA legacy adapters are set correctly.
+For more information, see Chapter 5, "Using the Configuration/Setup Utility Program" on page 27.
+2. Make sure that switches on all ISA legacy adapters are set correctly.
 For information about switch settings, see the documentation supplied with the ISA legacy adapters.
 3. If all memory resources are being used by ISA legacy adapters, you might need to remove an ISA legacy adapter to make memory available to the Plug and Play adapter you want to install.
-For instructions on removing adapters, see "Working with Adapters" on page 68.
+For instructions on removing adapters, see "Working with Adapters" on page 66.
 Note: If you remove an ISA legacy adapter, set the memory resources used by the removed adapter to Available before installing another adapter.

-4. If you have other PCI or Plug and Play adapters installed, you might need to remove one of these adapters to make memory available to the Plug and Play adapter you want to install.
-If the problem cannot be corrected, have the computer serviced.
+If you have other PCI or Plug and Play adapters installed, you might need to remove one of these adapters to make memory available to the Plug and Play adapter you want to install.